Fakhar-e-Alam: Philanthropy

+Hosting

 Fakhr-e-Alam's show Aaghaz-e-Safar, based on real-life stories of Pakistanis, aired on 18 April 2014.
 The show was produced and directed by Sharmeen Obaid-Chinoy, a two-time Pakistani Oscar winner.
 It was the first time Obaid-Chinoy produced for a Pakistani TV channel.
 The show aired on AAJ TV in Pakistan.

 In 2016, after the murder of a popular qawwal, Amjad Sabri, in Karachi, Fakhr-e-Alam led a movement pressing for better government security for artists.

 On 1 August 2017, he became the second Pakistani celebrity invited to speak at Googleplex.
-The next day, he visited the Facebook headquarters, making him the first Pakistani celebrity to do so.

 In May 2021, he was announced as the host of 60 Hours to Glory, a military reality show featuring several international teams.
 It was broadcast on Hum TV, Hum News, and PTV Home.
 On 27 June 2021, he was bestowed with the UAE golden visa, making him the first Pakistani celebrity to receive it.

 On 2 October 2021, Fakhr-e-Alam announced a partnership with Dubai-based esports organisation Galaxy Racer.
 As a result of the deal, the two parties will collaborate to create Galaxy Racer Pakistan.
 Later that month, he hosted the sports show The Pavilion on A Sports as part of its coverage of the 2021 ICC Men's T20 World Cup.